“Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in.”

 We are inviting you to dinner to feast like never before and explore what we really think about the big things in life we rarely talk about.
-We're serving up Sex, Death, Fear, Failure, Desire, Taboos, The Inner Life, Our Dark Side, The Unimagined, The Unknown, The Universe, Loneliness, Hope and Consciousness.
+We're serving up Sex, Death, Fear, Failure, Desire, Loss, Loneliness, Bias, Taboo, The Inner Life, Our Dark Side, The Unimagined, The Unknown, The Universe, Hope and Consciousness.

 After an overwhelming response and sold out launch events exploring the complex and curly topic of Bias, we’re been back in the kitchen and are excited to bring you something equally enticing and sticky to feast on!
 Next up on the menu is the epic theme of Loneliness.